Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 Screenshot from Google Chrome

-If your URL doesn’t have the padlock or still has the old http, without the extra ‘s’, you’ll need to talk to your web developer or hosting company about getting the security updated.
+If the box is showing something different, you’ll need to talk to your web developer or hosting company about getting it put right.

 4. Does your site have a favicon?